escamoteur/get_it_mixin/README.md

 ### Event handlers
-Maybe you don't need a value updated but want to show a Snackbar as soon as a `Stream` emits a value or a `ValueListenable` updates a value or a `Future`.
-If you wanted to do this without this mix_in you would need a `StatefulWidget` where you subscribe to a `Stream` in `iniState` and dispose your subscription in the `dispose` function of the `State`.
+Maybe you don't need a value updated but want to show a SnackBar as soon as a `Stream` emits a value or a `ValueListenable` updates a value or a `Future`.
+If you wanted to do this without this mix_in you would need a `StatefulWidget` where you subscribe to a `Stream` in `initState` and dispose your subscription in the `dispose` function of the `State`.

 With this mixin you can register handlers for `Streams`, `ValueListenables` and Futures, and the mixin will dispose everything for you as soon as the widget gets destroyed.